labor-digital/lab-cli/README.md

 - COMPOSE_PROJECT_NAME: (Shows a wizard) A unique name for your App/Project
 - PROJECT_ENV: (default: dev) Defines the environment of the project
 - APP_IP: (default: 127.088.xxx.xxx) Defines the local IP in the 127.088.xxx.xxx range that should be mapped for this app
-- APP_DOMAIN: ($COMPOSE_PROJECT_NAME.localmachine.space) Defines a unique domain that will be mapped for this project in your hosts file.
+- APP_DOMAIN: ($COMPOSE_PROJECT_NAME.labor.systems) Defines a unique domain that will be mapped for this project in your hosts file.
 You can use this domain to access your project in the browser.

 The following variables will be filled if their key exist and are empty: